IIIT-Programming-Club/TLE/README.md

      - Legendary Grandmaster

 ## Usage
-In order to run bot commands you can either ping the bot at the beginning of the command or prefix the command with a semicolon (;), e.g. `;handle pretty`.
+In order to run bot commands you can either ping the bot at the beginning of the command or prefix the command with the BOT_PREFIX (for examples, lets assume BOT_PREFIX = ';'), e.g. `;handle pretty`.

 In order to find available commands, you can run `;help` which will bring a list of commands/groups of commands which are available.
 To get more details about a specific command you can type `;help <command-name>`.